lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 To see how to connect your Docker Client to the Docker Engine running on this virtual machine, run: docker-machine env node01
 ```

-We can now set the environment variable so the local client points towards the newly created host.
+We can now set the environment variable so the local client points towards the newly created host...

 ```
 $ eval $(docker-machine env node01)
 ```

-We can then init the swarm
+...and we can init the swarm

 ```
-$ docker swarm init
-Error response from daemon: could not choose an IP address to advertise since this system has multiple addresses on interface eth0 (178.62.126.65 and 10.16.0.8) - specify one with --advertise-addr

-luc at neptune in ~/perso/Dropbox/Work/Traxxs/devops/machine on develop [!?]
 $ docker swarm init --advertise-addr 178.62.126.65
 Swarm initialized: current node (j56ttv2qk385ren309sejfejx) is now a manager.